Skip to content

 Choose Standard Mode if:

-• You do not want to merge snippets manually
+• you do not want to merge code manually

 Choose Developer Mode if: